Anonymous-Submission2025/MFS-Net/README.md

 ##  Abstract

-In medical images, the co-occurrence phenomenon often makes it difficult for the model to distinguish target features from background interference.
-In addition, the problem of blurred and irregular edge contours is also particularly common in medical image segmentation, which usually leads to unclear edges in the segmentation results.
-To address these problems, this paper proposes a novel medical image segmentation framework MFS-Net.
-The network adopts a dual-branch feature fusion module (DFFM) as its backbone.
-In the DPFE block, we propose a novel patch partitioning strategy, which uses the design of dual-size patches to efficiently separate and capture high-frequency textures and low-frequency overall structures in the frequency domain.
-And by introducing a learnable quantization matrix W, the key frequency components are adaptively screened and amplified to suppress noise interference.
-In addition, we use multi-scale deformable learning to dynamically adjust the sampling grid to accurately capture multi-scale edge features that are robust to boundary blur.
-Through extensive experiments on four medical image datasets, it is demonstrated that our method achieves state-of-the-art performance and universality.
+In medical images, the ubiquitous co-occurrence phenomenon makes it difficult for the model to effectively distinguish target features from interfering background information.
+At the same time, the problems of blurred edge contours and irregular shapes further affect the edge clarity of the segmentation results.
+To address the above challenges, this paper proposes a new medical image segmentation framework MFS-Net.
+This paper designs a DPFA module, which performs preliminary spatial frequency decomposition through a frequency domain perception module and uses a dual-size patch partitioning strategy to further enhance the perception of local details and global structures.
+Subsequently, with the help of FFT and a learnable quantization matrix W, we can adaptively screen and amplify key frequency components to suppress noise interference.
+In addition, this paper uses a multi-scale deformable learning mechanism to dynamically adjust the sampling grid, so as to robustly extract multi-scale edge features in edge fuzzy areas.
+Through extensive experiments on four benchmark medical image datasets, it is demonstrated that our method achieves state-of-the-art performance and effectiveness.

 ##  Introduction